 That means cat OR black dog is evaluated as cat OR (black dog), not (cat OR black) dog.
 If you want the second interpretation, parenthesize: (cat OR black) dog.
 When in doubt, use parentheses.
 They cost you nothing and they eliminate ambiguity.

-A practical construction order that works for almost every query:
+A construction order that works for almost every query:

 - Group core keywords in parentheses: